inchmeal/inchmeal.github.io/app/_posts/mathematics/howToProveIt/2016-01-04-how-to-prove-it-ch-6-sec-3.markdown

 ### Summary

+*Note:* In this book natural numbers include $$ 0 $$ also.
+But it seems like in some places in the proofs, I messed up with this convention.
+In some placed I might have considered $$ N $$ includes $$ 0 $$ while in other places vice versa.
+Please point out to me, I will correct to use the books version of $$ \mathbb N $$ in all the places.

 - Recursive functions are defined in the following way:
     - For some values, x, f(x) is given.
     - For values other then given, f(x) is defined by calling itself for lower/upper values.